 A passionate musician, Teddy was an excellent pipe organist and pianist and accomplished musical director, who made a career out of teaching the piano.
 Teddy and Jim were founders of Granville’s Village Voices, more recently known as Vintage Voices.

 Ever vivacious and gregarious, Teddy deeply enjoyed time spent with family and friends.
 She was a consummate performer and an unabashed hugger & giver of advice.
 She felt privileged to have travelled to five of the seven continents: Africa, Asia, Europe, North America, and South America.
-As recently as 2018, Teddy maintained a regular annual schedule of attending Gold Star Mother’s Weekend in Washington, D.C., where her beloved maternal grandmother, Grace Darling Seibold, originally founded the American Gold Star Mothers, Inc., just 17 days before Teddy was born.
+As recently as 2018, Teddy maintained a regular annual schedule of attending Gold Star Mother’s Weekend in Washington, D.C., where Teddy & Bambi's beloved maternal grandmother, Grace Darling Seibold, originally founded the American Gold Star Mothers, Inc., just 17 days before Teddy was born.

 In addition to her parents and four older brothers and sisters, Teddy is preceded in death by her husband and their unborn son, who was to have been named William Hopkins Westlake.